jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ![Webpage](images/Webpage.jpg)

+## Build a docker image from release version##
+In order to build a docker image and a new release, we recommend to use the GitHub action [newRelease.yml](../.github/workflows/newRelease.yml).
+This action script can be executed directly on GitHub and uploads a docker image to the GitHub registry ghcr.io.

-## Build a docker image ##
+## Build a docker image from snapshot release ##
 In order to build a docker image with this tutorial we use the maven-jib-plugin.
 For the sake of simplicity we assume that docker is installed on your local machine so that we do not need to configure any external docker registry.

 Note: All tutorials can be build as docker image with the following steps.

 * Within a container, we have to define URLs to external infrastructure such as ActiveMQ or the database.
 As described in [reference guide](https://jexxa-projects.github.io/Jexxa/jexxa_reference.html#_application_configuration) you have to adjust either jexxa-application.properties, or you can use java system properties which can be set as JVM flags in [pom.xml](pom.xml) (see section `jvmFlags`).

 * Create the docker image with `maven` enter:
     ```console
     mvn jib:dockerBuild -PlocalDockerImage
     ```

 * Check available docker images:
     ```console
     docker images
     ```